About

 About the Portal

-The Space Security Portal is an interactive map of the global outer space policy landscape.
-It provides profiles of the space security related policies of all 193 UN Member States, in addition to various intergovernmental organisations and multistakeholder initiatives.
-This confidence building tool seeks to support informed participation by relevant stakeholders in all policy processes and promote trust, transparency, and cooperation in outer space.
+The Space Security Portal is an interactive map of the global space security governance landscape.
+It provides profiles of the space security-related policies of all UN Member States, in addition to various intergovernmental organisations and multistakeholder initiatives.
+This tool seeks to support informed participation by relevant stakeholders in activities designed to advance space security and support transparency, information sharing, confidence and capacity building in outer space governance.

 To open a profile, click on the state or organisation of interest or use the Browse button.
-The Portal’s filter function allows you to search for specific policies across the database of profiles.
+The Portal’s filter function allows you to search for specific governance mechanisms across the database of profiles.
 The Portal is regularly updated to reflect the latest developments among profiled entities.

 About UNIDIR